 It is a great way to save money in Athens, as going to the Acropolis is expensive.
 From here you can see most of the Acropolis too without paying an entrance fee.

 2. Free museums

-There are some free museums in Athens, such as the municipal gallery of Athens and the Museum of Greek Folk Musical Instruments.
+There are some free museums in the capital of Greece, such as the municipal gallery of Athens and the Museum of Greek Folk Musical Instruments.
 Other museums in Athens can also be enjoyed for free, but only on certain days.
 For example, the Benaki museum is also free on certain days.
 You can check out the websites of the museums you would want to visit, to see when you can go there for free.